Ak627/CompOrgProject/README.md

 Hi!
-We are Computer Organization I Team 5 (Alexander, Sam, Dawson).
+We are Computer Organization I Team 5 (Alexander, Sam, Dawson, and Brian).
 This is our shared group repository for each program (corresponding to each project idea).

 INFO: